eford/PsuAstro598Fall2024/presentations/index.md

    - Current/upcoming instruments: ESPRESSO, EXPRES, MAROON-X, NEID, KPF, iLocator
    - Calibration systems
 - Combing EPRV with other methods
-   - Transits
+   - Transit photometry
-      - Rossiter-McLaughlin Effect
+   - Rossiter-McLaughlin effect
    - Astrometry
-   - Direct Imaging
+   - Direct imaging

 Students are welcome to propose one of the topics above, a combination or variation on one or two of the topics above, or an additional topic that is of particular interest to them.
 Students should suggest at least one source for them to read and select portions for other students to read.